joshnah/easyform/README.md

 * ReDoc:      http://localhost:8000/redoc
 * Raw OpenAPI JSON: http://localhost:8000/openapi.json

-2. Run frontend app
+2. Run frontend app in another terminal

 ```bash
 cd front
 npm run start:dev
 ```
-The app will appear on the screen for you
+The app will appear on the screen for you.
+Choose a provider and provide API key on the screen.
+Try to start with an online provider to understand the workflow first.

-5. Demo documents
+3. Demo documents
 We have also prepare some mock documents:
 - `./back/test_form.pdf`: a mock pdf form file
 - `./back/test_context`: a mock context directory